Skip to main content

 Image credit: Corsair

-The PC and PS5-friendly £149/$100 HS80 Max is my go-to headset these days, as it offers a comfortable design with soft, glasses-friendly fabric ear cushions and a suspension headband, excellent microphone quality and extremely long battery life - up to 65 hours wireless or 130 hours with Bluetooth.
+The PC and PS5-friendly £145/$180 HS80 Max is one of my go-to headsets, as it offers a comfortable design with soft, glasses-friendly fabric ear cushions and a suspension headband, excellent microphone quality and extremely long battery life - up to 65 hours wireless or 130 hours with Bluetooth.
 The headset is easy to use too, with a flip-to-mute microphone, easy-to-feel buttons and Corsair's powerful iCUE software.

 The HS80 Max has a pleasant, neutral response, with the only major criticism being slightly under-developed bass that makes some genres or cinematic moments feel a little lacking.
 This can be adjusted in the iCUE software on PC, but I was happy enough with the headset on its default setting.
 The HS80 does get nice and loud, and good sound isolation and imaging makes it easy to listen for enemy footsteps in Counter-Strike 2.
 On PS5, you can use the console's 3D audio (as with any other USB or 3.5mm headset), while on PC you get a free license for Dolby Atmos while the headset is attached.
 I don't personally love surround sound for competitive gaming, but for watching films or playing single-player games it works beautifully.